MicrosoftDocs/azure-dev-docs/articles/go/deploy-container-apps.md

 Replace `loginServer`, `azureContainerRegistryName`, and `imageName` with the appropriate values.
 The image name is the Docker image that is pushed to Azure Container Registry and later used to deploy to Azure Container Apps.

-Now that you've got an image available in Azure Container Registry, you're ready to deploy the Azure Container App and it's environment.
+Now that you've got an image available in Azure Container Registry, you're ready to deploy the Azure Container App and its environment.

 ### Deploy an Azure Container App environment

-Azure Container Apps doesn't have the complexity of a container orchstrator, but it still needs some way to establish secure boundaries, which is where Azure Container Apps environments come in.
+Azure Container Apps doesn't have the complexity of a container orchestrator, but it still needs some way to establish secure boundaries, which is where Azure Container Apps environments come in.
 Apps deployed in the same environment share the same virtual network and write logs to the same Log Analytics workspace.
 Before you can deploy an Azure Container App, you'll need an environment to deploy to.

 Run the following commands to create an Azure Container App environment: